 Treasury bills and government stocks are securities issued by the Namibian treasury department for a term of three months, six months, nine months, a year or longer.
-Treasury bills and government stock with a maturity of less than 90 days from the reporting date, are included in cash and cash equivalents for the purposes of the cash flow statement.
-Refer to note 38.
+Treasury bills and government stock with a maturity of less than 90 days from the reporting date, are included in cash and cash equivalents.

-Treasury bills with a nominal value of N\$500 million (2020: N\$700 million) are available at the Bank of Namibia for collateral should the need arise.
-At year-end, there were no treasury bills utilised for security purposes (2020: NIL) at the Bank of Namibia.
-Bank of Botswana certificates with a nominal value of N\$251 million (2020: N\$251 million) are pledged as security with the Bank of Botswana.
-At 30 June 2021 treasury bills of N\$200 million have been collateralised under a sale-and-buyback agreement (2020: N\$430 million).
+Treasury bills with a nominal value of N\$850 million (2021: N\$500 million) are available at the Bank of Namibia for collateral should the need arise.
+At year-end, there were no treasury bills utilised for security purposes (2021: Nil) at the Bank of Namibia.
+At 30 June 2022, treasury bills of N\$695 million have been collateralised under a sale-and-buyback agreement (2021: N\$200 million).